 The celebration also included words of thanks to Taylor for her service on the AAVC board and to Catherine Baer, who retired in June after serving almost 20 years as Vice President of Development, then Vice President for Alumnae/i Affairs and Development.

 Other events on Saturday included Alumnae/i College lectures, receptions, a Vassar Devils dessert stand on the Quad, and an alumnae/i author meet-and-greet at the Vassar College Store.
-That night, each class had its own dinner at locations throughout campus—from the Bridge for Laboratory Services to Alumnae House—followed by an all-class, late night party attended by hundreds.
+That night, each class had its own dinner at locations throughout campus—from the Bridge for Laboratory Sciences to Alumnae House—followed by an all-class, late night party attended by hundreds.

 President Elizabeth Bradley stopped by as many events as possible to meet and talk to alumnae/i.
 "It was a beautiful and inspiring Reunion weekend in many ways, from the lovely weather to the bright smiles on the faces of our amazing and enthusiastic alumnae/i,” she says.
 “It was my first Vassar reunion, and as such, it will always hold a special place in my heart.”